benja27/to-do-list/README.md

-**[To_Do_List]** is a project that provide user a form.
-User can fill his/her daily task and remove them when they marked as completed.
+**[To_Do_List]** is a project that helps me to undestand how to use webpack by providing a interface to a user to add and remove tasks.

 ## 🛠 Built With <a name="built-with"></a>
 HTML
 CSS
+bootstrap
 ES6 Modules
 Webpack